shuhei/shuhei.github.com/source/_posts/2018-09-16-node-js-under-a-microscope.markdown

 I found some insights about the application on production with CPU Flame Graph.

 - React server-side rendering is considered to be a very CPU-intensive task that blocks Node.js event loop.
-However, `JSON.parse()` was using 3x more CPU than React.
-It may be because we had already optimized React server-side rendering though.
+However, `JSON.parse()` was using 3x more CPU than React—it might be because we had already optimized React server-side rendering though.
 - Gzip decompression was using the almost same amount of CPU as React server-side rendering.

 There are a few tools like [FlameGraph](https://github.com/brendangregg/FlameGraph) and [0x](https://github.com/davidmarkclements/0x) to generate CPU Flame Graph from Linux `perf` stack traces.
 However, I eventually didn't need them because FlameScope, which I'll explain next, can generate CPU Flame Graph too.